livingearth-system/livingearth-system.github.io/about.md

 ---
 layout: page
 permalink: /about/

 title: About Us
+subtitle: "Living Earth is about proactively restoring the planet by sharing knowledge, skills and data."
+background: "#4375a9"
+image: "/assets/img/aboutus.png"
 ---

-{%-
-        include title.liquid
-        title="About Us"
-        subtitle="Living Earth is about proactively restoring the planet by sharing knowledge, skills and data." background="#4375a9" image="/assets/img/aboutus.png" -%}

 <!-- who-we-are-Start -->
 <div class="container mb-100">